Letters from Irving Russell Flett to his Family, 1915-1916 - Part 2

 mine; I suppose it was the one I wrote from the Heads on the Saturday

-night, & in fact I forget which me it was, as needless to say, I dont
+night, & in fact I forget which one it was, as needless to say, I dont

-keep copies of all ongoing correspondence, which would be too bulky
+keep copies of all outgoing correspondence, which would be too bulky

 a job.
-As you will see the Pharaohs where we arrived last
+As you will see the above address we are still in

 Saturday, just a week ago.
 We disembarked at Alexandria